 |

-largest computer manufacturers.
-Our client was a captive company with only
+manufacturers.
+Our client was a captive company with only the one customer.

 |